BraceYourselfGames/UE-BYGTextToSpeech/README.md

-# BYG Text to Speech Coverage
+# BYG Text to Speech

+A plugin for Unreal Engine 4 that supports text-to-speech on Windows.

+## Features

+* Blueprint functions for creating USoundWave instances from text.
+* List all installed voices.
+* Automatically read text under the cursor using `GetAccessibleText()`
+*

 ## Compilation